reubenosborne1/cooper-hewitt-docs/entities/location.md

 ### Location

 #### Fields
-These are all the fieds you can query on the Location entity.
+These are all the fields you can query on the Location entity.
 ```
 {
   location {
-    id
     datatype
     description
+    id
+    site
     summary
     title
+    object {
+      id
+      summary
     }
   }
+}
 ```
+* For the nested queries you can use all the fields available for that entity.
+For simplicity we have limited this to `id` and `summary` for the docs.
 #### Arguments
 These are all the possible arguments for an location query:
 ```